-Meanwhile, relations between Antony and Octavian frayed and the two gradually slid into a civil war.
-In 32 B.C., the two officially went to war, with Octavian putting much of the blame, rightly or wrongly, on Cleopatra.
+Relations between Antony and Octavian frayed and in 32 B.C., the two officially went to war, with Octavian putting much of the blame, rightly or wrongly, on Cleopatra.

 The leaders in Rome "voted to pardon and praise his (Antony's) supporters if they would desert him, and they unequivocally declared war on Cleopatra," wrote Cassius Dio who lived A.D.
 155-235.
 (Translation by Prudence Jones)

 At "the temple of Bellona, they performed all the rites for declaring war according to custom, with Octavian acting as priest.
 In word, war was declared on Cleopatra, but in fact the declaration was aimed at Antony."

 Although Antony held a numerical advantage on land, the Battle of Actium was decided on the sea and ultimately by an engagement fought near Actium in 31 B.C. on the Ionian Sea.
 Ancient writers say that while Antony's ships were heavier and could hold more troops, Octavian's ships, led by general Agrippa, could maneuver better and had more experienced crews.

 Before the battle, Octavian's forces had seized Methone, a city in Greece that had served as an important logistical supply base for Antony and Cleopatra's forces, Strauss said.
 This created problems for re-supplying Antony and Cleopatra's fleet.
 For instance, some of Antony's top advisers defected, and he had a shortage of rowers, wrote Strauss.